Egg freezing is a proactive method of fertility preservation. NCFMC uses the most advanced techniques available.

 You will use injectable fertility meds (gonadotropins) for about 10 days, to stimulate multiple eggs to mature in your ovaries.
 We’ll teach you how to do these injections in our office, but you can administer the daily injections on your own at home.

 Over the course of two weeks, including the 10 days of injectable medications, you will have four to five different ultrasound visits (30-minutes each).

 When it is time to retrieve the eggs, you’ll return to the office for a 15-minute egg retrieval procedure.
 We use an ultrasound probe to obtain a clear picture of the ovaries.
 Then, a specialized needle is inserted through the vaginal wall to retrieve eggs from each follicle.
 Because you are given mild IV sedation to help you remain calm, alert and pain-free, we recommend taking the rest of the day off.

 For women with a low antral follicle count or an AMH < 1, then it is sometimes necessary to undergoing two cycles of medications and egg retrievals in order to obtain an adequate number of eggs for freezing.

 The success rate of a live birth with egg freezing and IVF are estimated by age:

 If you have questions and/or feel you are a candidate for egg freezing, contact us here at Northern California Fertility Medical Center.
 (916) 773-2229.
-We’re happy to speak with you by phone or you can schedule an on-site consultation with one of our renowned fertility specialists.
+We’re happy to speak with you by phone or you can schedule a consultation with one of our renowned fertility specialists.